Director Duties in M&A Transactions: Evolving Standards of Review Under Delaware Law

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will review the latest developments regarding the fiduciary duties corporate directors and officers owe stockholders when considering and conducting an M&A transaction.
+This CLE course will review the latest developments regarding the fiduciary duties corporate directors and officers owe stockholders when considering and conducting an M&A transaction.
 The panel will discuss recent Delaware court decisions and their implications for director and officer liability, exculpation from liability under Delaware Section 102(b)(7), and evolving standards of review.

 - Evolving standards of review